Regional Arts Fund - Quick Response Grants

 - Applications from remote and isolated communities, or communities experiencing significant disadvantage are strongly encouraged to apply.

 All applicants must have an ABN, or, if they do not have an ABN, must have an auspicing organisation to manage their grant.
-Groups and organisations should either be legally incorporated or, like individual applicants, have an auspicing organisation prepared to administer the grant on their behalf.

 How much can I apply for?